-- a) One broad area of research entails the development of more aligned models (also known by some as "forward alignment")30, such as through Reinforcement Learning from AI Feedback (RLAIF)31.
-RLAIF seeks to improve on RLHF by enhancing feedback efficiency and quality, and enabling scalable oversight of advanced models.
-It also, however, comes with its own drawbacks. - b) Another area of research is the evaluation of a model after it is trained, to validate its alignment (also known by some as "backward alignment").
+- a) One broad area of research entails the development of more aligned models (also known by some as "forward alignment"),40 such as through Reinforcement Learning from AI Feedback (RLAIF).41 RLAIF seeks to improve on RLHF by enhancing feedback efficiency and quality, and enabling scalable oversight of advanced models.
+However, it too comes with its own drawbacks.42 - b) Another area of research is the evaluation of a model after it is trained, to validate its alignment (also known by some as "backward alignment").
 This includes testing for emergent capabilities so that potentially dangerous abilities, such as autonomous replication and long horizon planning, can be detected early.
 Mechanistic interpretability, which seeks to understand the neural networks of a model to find the source of problematic behaviours, is also gaining traction as a research area.

 To keep pace with advancements in model capabilities, R&D in model safety and alignment needs to be accelerated.
-Today, the majority of alignment research is conducted by Al companies.
-The setting up of Al safety R&D institutes or equivalents in UK, US, Japan and Singapore32 is therefore a positive development signalling commitment to invest additional resources to drive research for the global good.
+Today, the majority of alignment research is conducted by AI companies.
+The setting up of AI safety R&D institutes or equivalents in UK, US, Japan and Singapore43 is therefore a positive development that signals commitment to leverage the existing R&D ecosystem as well as invest additional resources (which could include compute and access to models) to drive research for the global good.